 When, for some reason, the component release is rejected by UMD, the ticket remains with the UMD SU, and it will be closed by the same process on the next component release which makes its full way to UMD.

 Finally, the process must be complemented with semi-manual ticket oversight.
-In particular, tickets which remain with UMD SU too long must be assessed and appropriate actions taken.
+In particular, tickets which remain with UMD SU too long must be assessed and appropriate actions have to be taken.
 This task is foreseen to be done by the ticket oversight team within the software support unit.
 For the time being no automated support is planned, it may be introduced later if the experience shows the real number of tickets that have to be handled in this way is too high.

 Conclusion

 In PY3, the core of the software support team which deals with handling software related tickets, worked along the procedures started in PY1 and refined in PY2.
-The performance of the team gradually improves which is witnessed by the increasing ratio of tickets being resolved by the team itself, without reassigning them to the 3rd line support.
+The performance of the team gradually improves.
+This is witnessed by the increasing ratio of tickets being resolved by the team itself, without reassigning them to the 3rd line support.

-The proposed merge of TPM and DMSU teams, as proposed in [R3] was approved by the project reviewers, and it was implemented consequently.
-However, some of the proposed processes on ticket followup proved to be too heavyweight, and they were left out.
+The proposed merge of TPM and DMSU teams, as proposed in [R3] was implemented successfully.

-The upcoming challenge is the end of the EMI and IGE project, which may have some impact on the work of software support as well.
-However, vast majority of the product teams claim they are going to provide support of their products on comparable level, as well as using GGUS as the principal interface, therefore most of the software support processes in EGI are not expected to be affected seriously.
-Plan to address the remaining issues (emerging from more loosely coupled coordination of the individual product teams) were developed and they will be followed in the upcoming months.
+The upcoming challenge is the end of the EMI and IGE projects, which may have some impact on the work of software support as well.
+However, the vast majority of the product teams committed to provide support to their products on comparable service targets using GGUS as the principal interface.
+For this reason most of the software support processes adopted by EGI will be only moderately affected.

+Any issues that may emerge in PY4 related to the more loosely coupled coordination of support and release of the individual products after EMI and IGE, will be handled through appropriate mitigation actions.

 References